sshivaji/kivy-chess/README.md

 To Build
    1. Download Kivy
    2. Install and test that kivy works
-   3. If not running on Mac OS X, the libchess.so library needs to be built, go to https://github.com/sshivaji/python-chess, switch to the pgn branch.
+   3. The libchess.so library needs to be built, go to https://github.com/sshivaji/python-chess, switch to the pgn branch.
    4. Then execute "sudo python setup.py install".
    5. Go to the pyfish tree at https://github.com/jromang/Stockfish/tree/pyfish (switch to branch pyfish), execute "sudo python setup.py install".
 Eventually pyfish will replace libchess entirely.
    6. Install leveldb for database functionality, "sudo pip install leveldb"